Table of Contents

 Eventually, you start getting a “superstar” effect, where it’s everywhere.
 This is the marshmallow study, your Stanford prison experiment, your Asch conformity studies: they’re the Taylor Swift of psychology experiments.
 They’re like memes: you can’t get away.

-Because you know so many of these and keep seeing them everywhere, you feel fine filling in your square in like this:
+Because you know so many of these and keep seeing them everywhere, you feel fine filling in your square even more.
+Now, what don’t you see?
+All of the scientific knowledge, studies, and information that was never written about in the media at all.

 Some of this wasn’t published as a study: researchers collect tons of unused data.
 Labs, funding, timelines, deadlines—all of these things are immensely complicated, and lots of information can get lost in the process.